LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

    :language: C++
    :linenos:

-This function can be invoked on a ``mint::Mesh`` object, which, can correspond to any of the supported :ref:`MeshTypes`.
+This function can be invoked on a ``mint::Mesh`` object, which can correspond to any of the supported :ref:`MeshTypes`.
 The concrete mesh type will be reflected in the resulting VTK output file according to the `VTK File Format`_ specification.